-DISPENSING MEDICATION As per Board Policy DISPENSING MEDICAITION TO EMPLOYEES School Nurse may dispense Tylenol, Anacin, Aspirin, Pepto-Bismol, Ibuprofen, Maalox, Cough Drops, Throat lozenges to employees of Glassboro School District, if requested and employee reports no history of allergic reaction to these medications.
-USE OF OTOSCOPE Assessment of ear involves inspection of external and internal ear, testing of hearing acuity, and otoscope examination.
+DISPENSING MEDICATION As per Board Policy DISPENSING MEDICAITION TO School Nurse may dispense Tylenol, Anacin, Aspirin, EMPLOYEES Pepto-Bismol, Ibuprofen, Maalox, Cough Drops, Throat lozenges to employees of Glassboro School District, if requested and employee reports no history of allergic reaction to these medications.

+USE OF OTOSCOPE Assessment of ear involves inspection of external 201 01 0100001 1 and internal ear, testing of hearing acuity, and otoscope examination.
 The school nurse also focuses on child's health history in an effort to identify factors that could place child at risk for hearing problems.
 Early detection and screening can assist in minimizing hearing deficiencies and their effects.
 If student fails first hearing screening, school nurse may use otoscope to identify any condition that could interfere with hearing.
 If possible problem identified, student and parent/guardian will be notified and advise further medical attention.
 School nurse may use otoscope to aid assessment when complaint of ear pain is present.
 USE OF OXYGEN School nurse may administer oxygen at a rate of 1 to 5 liters per minute in case of respiratory distress and as authorized in above protocols.
 USE OF CONTACT LENS SOLUTION Solution may be used for students to clean contact lenses.
-DISPENSING OF COUGH DROPS/THROAT LOZENGES TO STUDENTS Students may have one cough drop/or throat lozenge every two hours as needed, upon request, for cough or sore throat.
-INJECTION WITH EMERGENCY EPINEPHRINE Nurse may administer emergency Epinephrine (appropriate to patient weight) to any student or staff member who appears to be experiencing a severe allergic reaction due to contact with an allergen or who may be exhibiting signs of anaphylaxis.
+DISPENSING OF COUGH Students may have one cough drop/or throat DROPS/THROAT LOZENGES TO lozenge every two hours as needed, upon request, STUDENTS for cough or sore throat.
+INJECTION WITH EMERGENCY EPINEPHRINE Nurse may administer emergency Epinephrine (appropriate to patient weight) to any student or LI HALI TIMINAL staff member who appears to be experiencing a severe allergic reaction due to contact with an allergen or who may be exhibiting signs of anaphylaxis.
 Glassboro Board of Education will purchase emergency epinephrine for each school building.
-Medication will be located in a location designated by the school nurse of the respective building.
-Use of Robi-comb A RobiComb may be used to assist in detection of live head lice when doing head checks.
-Medication Standing Orders for 6 th grade Camping Trip The following over-the-counter medications may be administered with parental consent on the 6 th grade camping trip: Tylenol/Acetaminophen 325 mg: Two tablets every 4 hours, as needed for pain or fever.
-For student weighing less than 100 pounds: Adjust dose to 15 mg/kg.
+Medication will be located in a location designated by the school nurse of the respective - building.
+1 A RobiComb may be used to assist in detection of Use of Robi-comb live head lice when doing head checks.
+Medication Standing Orders for The following over-the-counter medications may be 6 th grade Camping Trip administered with parental consent on the 6 th grade ë camping trip: Tylenol/Acetaminophen 325 mg: Two tablets every 4 hours, as needed for pain or fever.
+For student weighing less than 100 pounds: Adjust dose to 15 arcigining icos chan 200 pounds.
+Adjust dosc to 15

 Motrin/Ibuprofen/Advil 200 mg: Two tablets every 6 hours as needed for pain or fever.
 For student weighing less than 100 pounds: Adjust dose to 10 mg/kg.
 Benadryl 25 mg: One tablet every 4 hours as needed for allergies and/or allergic reaction.
-AUTOMATED EXTERNAL DEFIBRILLATOR (AED) PROTOCOL As per attached protocol USE OF AMBU BAG (BAG- VALVE-MASK) UNIT As per American Heart Association current guidelines

-SUDDEN CARDIAC ARREST As per

-SUDDEN CARDIAC ARREST ACTION PLAN
+AUTOMATED EXTERNAL DEFIBRILLATOR (AED) PROTOCOL As per SUDDEN CARDIAC ARREST ACTION PLAN (ENCLOSED) USE OF AMBU BAG (BAG- VALVE-MASK) UNIT As per American Heart Association current guidelines SUDDEN CARDIAC ARREST As per SUDDEN CARDIAC ARREST ACTION PLAN (ENCLOSED)

-PID- (ENCLOSED)